cnuernber/dtype-next/docs/datatype-to-dtype-next.md

 At this point the benchmarks are unfair - dtype-next's api namespace doesn't include the functionaly that tech.datatype's namespace did.
-Notably extending the typesystem to arbitrary classes, list support, bitmap support, etc.  The unary and binary math operations are completely implemented, however, and these presented a potential minefield of small type-specific classes.
+Notably dtype-next lacks the ability to extend the typesystem to arbitrary classes, list support, bitmap support, etc.

+The unary and binary math operations are completely implemented, however, and these presented a potential minefield of small type-specific classes.
 I estimate that currently more than 1/3 of the core functionality of tech.datatype is implemented at substantially less cost in terms of both AOT and non AOT require time along with uberjar disk size.

 ### Require Time - No AOT